dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-8 Memory-Profilers.md

 As you can see our workloads have very different behavior.
 Clang compilation has high memory intensity at the beginning, sometimes spiking to 100MB per 1B instructions, but after that, it decreases to about 15MB per 1B instructions.
 Any of the spikes on the chart may be concerning to a Clang developer: are they expected?
 Could they be related to some memory-hungry optimization pass?
 Can the accessed memory locations be compacted?

-The Blender benchmark is very stable; we can clearly see the start and the end of each rendered frame.
+The Blender benchmark is very stable; we can see the start and the end of each rendered frame.
 This enables us to focus on just a single frame, without looking at the entire 1000+ frames.
 The Stockfish benchmark is a lot more chaotic, probably because the chess engine crunches different positions which require different amounts of resources.
 Finally, the PSPNet segmentation memory intensity is very interesting as we can spot repetitive patterns.
 After the initial startup, there are five or six sine waves from `40B` to `95B`, then three regions that end with a sharp spike to 200MB, and then again three mostly flat regions hovering around 25MB per 1B instructions.
 This is actionable information that can be used to optimize an application.

 Such charts help us estimate memory intensity and measure the memory footprint of an application.
 By looking at the chart, you can observe phases and correlate them with the underlying algorithm.
 Ask yourself: "Does it look according to your expectations, or the workload is doing something sneaky?"
 You may encounter unexpected spikes in memory intensity.
 On many occasions, memory profiling helped identify a problem or served as an additional data point to support the conclusions that were made during regular profiling.